gchure/phd/src/chapter_05/section_04_results.md

 mutations decreased the expression relative to wild-type as intended, the distribution of expression is remarkably wide spanning an order of magnitude.

-To measure the number of MscL channels per cell, we determined a fluorescence calibration factor to translate arbitrary fluorescence units per cell to protein copy number.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To measure the number of MscL channels per cell, we determined a fluorescence calibration factor to translate arbitrary fluorescence units per cell to protein copy number.
 While there have been numerous techniques developed over the past decade to directly measure this calibration factor, such as